 - The citizen who believes she is entitled to other people’s money because she makes a personal mistake

 - The parent who thinks he is entitled to the future successes of his children

 Furthermore, we do not live in a uniquely “entitlement culture.”
 Millennials are no less entitled than the Baby Boomers and Gen Xers who have raised the national debt, created unfundable government programs, and stunted the growth and development of their children through public education and divorce.
-The entitlement of the past was to feed on their future to pay for the social programs, corporatism, and comforts they’ve enjoyed.
+The entitlement of the past was to feed on the future to pay for their social programs, corporatism, and comforts.

 Entitlement, as with other human flaws and sins, is never unique to one group.
 We are all susceptible to the evils of entitlement.

 “Because when we give too many fucks, when we choose to give a fuck about everything, then we feel as though we are perpetually entitled to feel comfortable and happy at all times, that’s when life fucks us.” – Mark Manson